Bald eagles, eaglets found nesting in arms of Arizona cactus - KVIA

 He called the find “amazing.”

 Wildlife biologists have looked for decades for a sighting of bald eagles nesting in Arizona saguaro cacti.
-According to Jacobson, the last known mention of such a site was a 1937 record.
+According to Jacobson, the last known mention of such a sighting was a 1937 record.